 Living History Farms in Des Moines, Iowa features an 1875 working farmhouse with functional wood exterior shutters.
-Livng History Farms has taken this actual farmhouse plus a drug store, law office, millinery, bank, general store, newspaper, and sever others and recreated a small town.
+Living History Farms has taken this actual farmhouse plus a drugstore, law office, millinery, bank, general store, newspaper, and several other buildings and recreated a small town.
 Each of the historical buildings is decorated and operated as they were in 1875.

 The historically accurate exterior shutters of the farmhouse are hinged as they would have been in the post-Civil war era.
 The shutters are initially visually striking.
 The house is painted a butter yellow highlighted with brick-red shutters.
 The shutters use small 7/8" fixed louvers separated by a horizontal divider rail.

-The historicalyl correct exterior shutters are installed with Lull & Porter Acme cast iron mortised hinges.
-The hinges have clever locking pintel design.
+The historically correct exterior shutters are installed with Lull & Porter Acme cast iron mortised hinges.
+The hinges have clever locking pintle design.
 The outside shutter locks into place when either open or closed.
 These particular shutters do not utilize a shutter dog to keep the shutters in an open position.
-The hinges are mortised into both the shutter and the window casement.
+The hinges are mortised into both the farmhouse shutters and the window casement.
 A hook on the inside bottom of the shutter latches over a catch installed on the window sill to keep the shutters in a closed position.
-The inside side stiles were rabbited to prevent light gaps between the panels.
+The inside side stiles were rabbeted to prevent light gaps between the panels.

 This was an interesting study on how important historical exterior shutters were to the day-to-day life of a 1875 homeowner.